karlvolckerick/NMBS-Mobi/README.md

 from one AI agent to another:

 ```
+Caller dials +1 866 493 9541
-Customer calls → Receptionist agent greets them
+→ Receptionist greets in EN/NL/FR/DE
-Customer: "I have a billing question"
+Caller: "I want to claim compensation for a delayed train"
-         → Receptionist hands off to Billing agent (silently)
+→ Receptionist silently hands off to Disruptions agent
-Billing agent: "I can help with that.
-What's your account number?"
+Disruptions agent: "I can help with that.
+Which train were you on?"
 ```

-The transfer is **silent** - the customer hears the new agent's voice but no "please hold" message.
+The transfer is **silent** - the caller hears the new agent's voice but no "please hold" message.
 The new agent receives the full conversation history.

 ### Semantic Kernel